CassieM17/opus-app/README.md

   media, linked ensembles, and reviews.
 "Share profile" opens a share sheet (Text / Email / Copy Link — currently visual only, no real send).
 - **Settings** — reached via the gear icon on your Profile screen.
-Lists every profile tied to your phone number (with a one-tap switcher), plus placeholder rows for payment, notifications, privacy, and help.
+Lists every profile tied to your phone number (with a one-tap switcher and a delete icon on each row — deleting is blocked with an explanatory alert if it's your only remaining profile), plus placeholder rows for payment, notifications, privacy, and help.
 - **New Profile wizard** — "New Profile" in Settings (or the "+" avatar in the profile switcher strip) launches a full-screen, 10-step onboarding flow: phone number → 6-digit verification code → name & instrument → experience & location → genres → availability →